usamaimdadsian/top-repositories-on-github/README.md

 ## 7. JavaScript
 1. [The Algorithms - JavaScript](https://github.com/TheAlgorithms/Javascript): All algorithms implemented in JavaScript (for educational purposes only)
+2. [javascript-algorithms](https://github.com/trekhleb/javascript-algorithms): Algorithms and data structures implemented in JavaScript with explanations and links to further readings

 ## 8. Vue.js